Last Updated on August 7, 2022 by Max

 A prostate-specific antigen (PCA) increase, commonly observed after prostatectomy, is called biochemical recurrence.
 In the next two clinical trials, the effect of SFN in men with a biochemical recurrence has been evaluated.

 In a double-blinded, randomized, placebo-controlled trial by B.G.
 Cipolla and colleagues (2015), 78 patients with biochemical recurrence received 60 mg of a stabilized sulforaphane daily for six months.
-SFN treatment resulted in a much longer PSA doubling time compared to control.
-It was 86% longer in the sulforaphane than in the placebo group (28.9 and 15.5 months, respectively).
+SFN treatment resulted in a much longer PSA doubling time compared to the control group.
+It was 86% longer in the sulforaphane group than in the placebo group (28.9 and 15.5 months, respectively).

-One more trial reported similar results, where 20 patients with recurrent prostate cancer were treated with 200μmoles/day (35,5 mg) of sulforaphane-rich extracts for 20 weeks (Alumkal JJ et al. 2015).
-In this study, PSA levels decreased in 8 patients, in one of them, more than 50%, and PSA doubling time increased from 6.1 months (pre-treatment) to 9.6 months (on-treatment).
+Another trial reported similar results, where 20 patients with recurrent prostate cancer were treated with 200μmoles/day (35.5 mg) of sulforaphane-rich extracts for 20 weeks (Alumkal JJ et al. 2015).
+In this study, PSA levels decreased in 8 patients, with one patient experiencing a decrease of more than 50%.
+PSA doubling time increased from 6.1 months (pre-treatment) to 9.6 months (on-treatment).

 Sulforaphane may benefit heart health by reducing inflammation (Bai Y. et al. 2015) and high blood pressure (Senanayake GV et al. 2012).